 Send us your news items by clicking here.

 Google map of JDP Alumni

 UCSD OGS's Preparation and Submission Manual for Doctoral Dissertations and Master's Theses (the "Blue Book")

 Graduate Fees and Funding Opportunities

-AERA Student Stipends EDS is proud to offer student travel stipends to support travel to AERA for the 2017 and 2018 conferences.
+AERA Student Stipends EDS is proud to offer student travel stipends to support travel to AERA for the 2018 conference.
 Future funding beyond 2018 will be determined pending available budget.

 Free tax preparation assistance (domestic): http://www.irs.gov/Individuals/Find-a-Location-for-Free-Tax-Prep